A 5.9 magnitude earthquake hit eastern Afghanistan at about 1:24 a.m. local time on June 22.

 This was the deadliest earthquake in over two decades.
 A 6.1 magnitude earthquake and its aftershocks killed more than 4,500 people in 1998.

-Afghanistan is already facing one of the world’s worst humanitarian crises, further compounding the quake’s impact.
+Afghanistan was already facing one of the world’s worst humanitarian crises, further compounding the quake’s impact.
 In CDP’s Afghanistan Humanitarian Crisis disaster profile, we note the following:

 - The humanitarian situation has worsened in the months since the U.S. withdrawal.